Brillianne/yolo-MERN-Kubernetes/explanation.md

 ## Method used to expose your pods to internet traffic.

-o expose your pods to internet traffic in Kubernetes, I used services to expose the pods with method below for my client container
+To expose your pods to internet traffic in Kubernetes, I used services to expose the pods with method below for my client container

 NodePort: